harrywhit97/WebApiUtilities/README.md

  ```

  ## Adding endpoints
  WebAppUtilities utilises MediatR to maintain SOLID principles so it is recommended that for each new endpoint a IRequest and IRequestHandler is made and then in the controller  you give the desired request to the mediatr.

  To add new endpoints for a model add a new method to the CrudController/ReadOnlyController, decorate it with the desired HTTP method and send the Mediatr the request you made for the endpoint.

- To add non entity related endpoints make a new controller which inherits ApiController.
-This will give to access to the Mediatr to send your request to.
+ To add non entity related endpoints make a new controller which inherits `ApiController`.
+This will give you access to the Mediatr to send your request to.

  ## Endpoints
  * API endpoints are available at `/api/<TModel>/{id}`